Robot Competition!

 Hi all, in this monthly-long project, you are going to design, build, and prototype a working bridge-crossing robot.
 Here is a detailed documentation of the competition requirment.
 Read it thouougly will be helpful for the project.

-The instructor and TA will also pick 2 of the most outstanding mechanism design and award bonus credit (worth 10\% of the total points of this project) to the two groups.
+- You will design the robot with the ESP32 microcontroller and \textbf{only ONE stepper motor} from your kit.
+The instructor and TA will pick 2 of the most outstanding mechanism design and award bonus credit (worth 10\% of the total points of this project) to the two groups.

 Team